- Newborn Screening Home

 Newborn Hearing Screening Follow-up

-Primary care providers should review hearing screening results with the infant’s parent(s) at the first clinic visit.
+Primary care providers should review newborn hearing screening results with the infant’s parent(s) at the first clinic visit.
 If results have not arrived by the first visit, please contact the birth hospital or NICU that cared for the newborn and request that the results be faxed as soon as possible.
+Contact the Newborn Screening program if you have additional questions.

-Providers are responsible for reviewing the chart of each newborn seen in clinic to make sure that a hearing screen was performed and that any necessary follow-up has been scheduled.
+Providers are responsible for reviewing the chart of each newborn seen in clinic to make sure that an objective hearing screen was performed and that any necessary follow-up has been scheduled.

 All newborns who do not pass or receive REFER results on the final inpatient newborn screening in one or both ears, need to be scheduled for hearing follow-up.
 Infants from the well-baby nursery should be scheduled for outpatient rescreening ideally by two weeks post-partum.
 Objective outpatient hearing rescreening can be performed as an outpatient in the hospital nursery, at the clinic if appropriate equipment is available, or with an audiologist.
 Either automated auditory brainstem response (AABR) or otoacoustic emissions (OAE) is considered an acceptable measure for rescreening healthy newborns, regardless of the type of technology used for the initial screening.
 Both ears must pass a single screening to be considered an overall passing result.